Google Meet Logo

 Font and Colors

-The standard versions of the Google Meet logo do not have the text part.
-The name of the service or other verbal information is found only in additional options—usually in clarifying ones.
+The standard versions of the Google Meet logo do not include the text.
+The name of the service, or other verbal information, is found only in additional options, usually clarifying ones.
 Their common element is a video camera, both in the debut and modern versions.
-Only their styles differ; the first logo is classic with hints of realism, and the second is surreal with elements of cubism.
+Only their styles differ: the first logo is classic, with hints of realism, and the second is surreal, with elements of cubism.

 The logo’s text is missing.
-However, the color, on the contrary, is incredibly diverse, as are the graphics.
+However, the color palette is incredibly diverse, as are the graphics.
 The designers focused on the palette to emphasize that Google is the parent company of this service.
 For the visual identity, they used similar corporate shades: red, green, blue, and yellow, and their variable combinations in overlapping places.